-Candidates who have filed a Form 470 and thereafter receive contributions or make expenditures totaling one thousand dollars (\$1,000) or more are required to file a 470 Supplement with 1) the local filing officer and 2) each candidate contending for the same office.
+Candidates who have filed a Form 470 and thereafter receive contributions or make expenditures totaling one thousand dollars (\$1,000) or more are required to file a 470 Supplement with 1) Secretary of State 2) the local filing officer and 3) each candidate contending for the same office.
 The notice must be sent within 48 hours of receiving or expending the one thousand dollars (\$1,000).
 (Gov. Code § 84206)

-Recipient committees, including any group, individual or candidate, that receive \$1,000 or more in contributions during a calendar year must file a Statement of Organization, Form 410, within 10 days of receiving the contributions.
+Recipient committees, including any group, individual or candidate, that receive one thousand dollars (\$1,000) or more in contributions during a calendar year must file with the Secretary of State and the local filing officer a Statement of Organization, Form 410, within 10 days of receiving the contributions.
 (Gov. Code § 84101)

-A candidate or officeholder who has a controlled committee, or who has raised or spent or will raise or spend \$1,000 or more during a calendar year in connection with the election, is required to file the recipient committee campaign statement Form 460.
-The Form 460 is also required if \$1,000 or more will be raised or spent during the calendar year at the behest of the officeholder or candidate.
+A candidate or officeholder who has a controlled committee, or who has raised or spent or will raise or spend one thousand dollars (\$1,000) or more during a calendar year in connection with the election, is required to file the recipient committee campaign statement Form 460.
+The Form 460 is also required if one thousand dollars (\$1,000) or more will be raised or spent during the calendar year at the behest of the officeholder or candidate.

 (Gov. Code §§ 84200-84216.5)

-A Late Contribution is a monetary or non-monetary contribution, including a loan, totaling \$1,000 or more from a single source and is made or received during the 16 days immediately preceding the election in which the recipient candidate is to be voted on.
+A Late Contribution is a monetary or non-monetary contribution, including a loan, totaling one thousand dollars (\$1,000) or more from a single source and is made or received during the 16 days immediately preceding the election in which the recipient candidate is to be voted on.